1coderookie/KobraGoNeoInsights/docs/hardware/axes.md

 User ["chiz"](https://www.printables.com/de/@chiz_m) remixed the abovementioned solution from DrumsticknDrumstick and came up with a [timing belt driven dual z-axis](https://www.printables.com/de/model/462038-anycubic-kobra-go-dual-z-mod-with-timing-belt).
 In this case the stock lead screw is driven by that one motor only, the second lead screw will then be driven by a timing belt.

----

-## Endstop Switches
-The endstop switches are located at the *minimum* endposition of each axis and are triggered when either axis reaches its limit.
-The switches of the x- and y-axes are mechanical switches, the one at the z-axis is an optical switch.
-So if you notice that e.g. the motor of the y-axis doesn't stop when the bed reaches the end then you should check if the belonging switch is faulty.

-??? example "Checking The Switches (And Cables)"

-    You can check if the switch really isn't working by triggering it manually while e.g. the bed is moving.
-If the bed doesn't stop, turn off your printer.
-Check the connectors at the switch and the mainboard if they're still in place.
-    If everything looks fine here, then it's most likey that either a cable is broken or the switch itself is faulty.
-If you have a multimeter, you could measure if the switch itself is working as well as check the cables.
-When measuring the cables, move them around as it may be the case that a wire is slightly broken inside of the insulation and that it loses contact in a certain position of the wire itself.
-    If the cable is broken, fix it or install a new one.
-If the limit switch itself is broken, disassemble the switch from the frame and put in a new one.
-Wire everything up again and try again triggering it manually to see if it works now.